 We are excited to start welcoming family visits at our Community Homes.
 Here is what those visits will look like.
 It is our hope that these strategies will create a safe environment for you to connect in person with your loved one while minimizing exposure risk for your loved one, others who live in the home, and team members who provide care to your loved one.

-- Beginning Monday June 15, families can contact the Life Consultant to schedule 1-hour visits during evenings and weekends – please plan to schedule a few days in advance
+- Families and close friends can contact the Life Consultant to schedule visits during evenings and weekends – please plan to schedule a few days in advance.

-- One Family at a time will visit a home with up to 3 visitors
+- One person at a time will welcome visitors to their home.

-Aspire is strictly limiting trips.
-All of our community home residents are staying home to limit their chance of exposure.
-Community home residents will still leave for essential medical services and return home.
+Aspire is limiting trips and encouraging alternatives for life’s necessities.
+All of our community home residents are staying home as much as possible to limit their chance of exposure.
+Community home residents will still leave for medical services and similar essential needs and return home.

-In cases like returning home from the hospital or any case where a community home resident may have been at higher risk of exposure, even if it’s unlikely, we are taking extra precautions and treating it as if they were exposed to the virus.
+In cases like returning home from the hospital or any case where a community home resident may have been at higher risk of exposure, even if it’s unlikely, we are taking extra precautions.

-- We’ll provide top notch care and closely monitor that person’s health while they self-isolate.
+- We’ll provide top notch care and closely monitor that person’s health while they self-isolate as applicable.

 - Our dedicated team members will take extra precautions with personal protective equipment and intense cleaning.